Skin barrier disorders are a widely spread phenomenon today.

 Most frequently the symptoms are dry and sensitive skin

-That has an outward glow, which others perceive as a luminous, radiant complexion.
+Of having an outward glow that others perceive as a luminous, radiant complexion.

 It was once thought that dry skin was an easy skin type to treat.